verhas/pyama/doc/snippet.md

 on the line also used to signal the end of the lines to where the snippet is copied, therefore there is no need to use `END SNIPPET` line.
 In some cases you may want to insert a snippet that does not go into a verbatim code segment.
-In these cases you can use the `END SNIPPET` string probbaly in the form of
+In these cases you can use the `END SNIPPET` string probably in the form of

 ```markdown
 [//]: # (END SNIPPET)